fxbriol/fxbriol.github.io/_pages/supervision.md

 ## PhD Students

 **Before Applying:** Please contact me via email before submitting a formal application.
 When getting in touch, make sure to highlight your research interests and how these align with my own.
-To do this, you might find it helpful to read some of my research papers in detail.
+To do this, you might find it helpful to check out my [publications](https://fxbriol.github.io/publications/) page, which contains a list of my papers as well as a list of project pages describing some of my current research interests.

 **Application Process:** I can supervise PhD students at UCL through a number of routes (each providing funding for UK and international students), including:
 * The [*UCL Statistical Science*](https://www.ucl.ac.uk/statistics/prospective-postgraduates/phd) department PhD programme.
 This is a standard PhD programme, and is most appropriate if you are interested in a PhD on statistical or machine learning theory or methodology.
 To obtain funding as an international student, the main option is the [Graduate Research Scholarships](https://www.ucl.ac.uk/scholarships/graduate-research-scholarships) and [Overseas Research Scholarship](https://www.ucl.ac.uk/scholarships/overseas-research-scholarships).
 It is common to apply for both of these simultaneously, and the deadline is usually in mid-January.
 For UK nationals, you can apply for the department scholarships, which are usually advertised in February/March.